jgato/jgato/random_docs/Scaling down clusters with ZTP.md

 ...
 ```

-The cluster has 3 master and two workers.
+The cluster has 3 master and 3 workers.
 We will delete the worker-1.
 Delete the host entry in the SiteConfig and let the GitOps flow to delete the related resources.

 ![](assets/2023-01-05-15-37-37-image.png)